v-fox/live_opensuse_hsf/README.md

-⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. look for nice indicator in top right corner to toggle proxy state ⊙ popular MicroSoft fonts are included for web & document compatibility. they may be removed in future ⊙ DE-specific apps are included for the lack of adequate analogues
+⊙ *first thing you should do on freshly loaded system is to look at gnote's HSF note* ⊙ use `locate` to search for files fast and `apropos` to search for commands based on their manual's description ⊙ Firefox is set up to use Tor by default. look for nice indicator in top right corner to toggle proxy state ⊙ popular Microsoft fonts are included for web & document compatibility. they may be removed in future ⊙ Bitcoin support is wanted but Qt5 dependency of official client makes it unfeasible for now ⊙ DE-specific apps are included for the lack of adequate analogues
 	KDE: 	kwin (The WM)
 		systemsettings (large-scope cosmetics configurator)